ddmitov/perl-executing-browser/README.md

 ## Design Objectives

 * **1. Fast and easy graphical framework for Perl 5 desktop applications:**
-    use Perl 5, JavaScript, HTML5 and CSS to create beautiful desktop data-driven applications;
+    use Perl 5, JavaScript, HTML 5 and CSS to create beautiful desktop data-driven applications;

 * **2. Zero installation:**
     run your applications from any folder;